FIRST CHOICE SALOON - Mercedes-Benz S-Class

 To achieve that, this car will have to be even more ground-breaking than its predecessors - but then the S-Class always has been.
 This, after all, was the luxury saloon that in 1978 pioneered anti-lock brakes, in 1981 introduced airbags, seatbelt pre-tensioners and traction control and by 1992 was the first car to be built entirely free from harmful CFCs.
 This time round, even more ingenuity will be required in the face of new generation rivals from Audi and BMW.

-This improved S-Class features more than 6000 fresh components, standardisation of '4MATIC' 4WD and three new engines.
+This improved S-Class features more than 6000 fresh components and various new engines.
 The key news is that the 3.0-litre V6 diesel that's been used in volume versions of the S-class since 2005 has at last been replaced.
-Instead, customers are being offered a completely new 2.9-litre in-line six cylinder diesel motor developing 286bhp in the base S350d 4MATIC or 340bhp in the S400d 4MATIC.
+Instead, customers are being offered a completely new 2.9-litre in-line six cylinder diesel motor developing 286bhp in the base S350d.
 This powerplant uses variable valve lift control for the first time and is mated to a new, even smoother 9-speed 9G-TRONIC auto gearbox.
-In the S400d, 62mph from rest takes just 5.2s en route to an artificially-limited maximum of 155mph and on the move, the electronically controlled air-sprung suspension delivers ride quality that rivals can't quite match.
+In the S350d, 62mph from rest takes just 6.0s en route to an artificially-limited maximum of 155mph and on the move, the electronically controlled air-sprung suspension delivers ride quality that rivals can't quite match.
 Its incorporated MAGIC BODY CONTROL' set-up now incorporates a further curve-tilting function that tilts the body by up to 2.65-degrees through the bends so that passengers will hardly notice it as you go through tighter turns.

 Design and Build